 Celebrity serves as the proxy for, the embodiment of, and a template for soft power in a world in which formal authority increasingly becomes more remote from the foundations of power--the masses on which democratic organization, commercial success, and cultural production increasingly rests.
 Its aristocracy, an aristocracy of celebrity--is as much subject to and in control of that collective force.
 See, Larry Catá Backer, The Fuhrer Principle of International Law: Individual Responsibility and Collective Punishment, Penn State International Law Review Vol. 21(3):509-567 (2003).
 This is the essence, for example, of those theorizing modern nonviolence as a strategy for the overthrow of governments.
 See, e.g., Stephen Zunes, Weapons of Mass Democracy, Yes!
 Magazine, Sept.
 22, 2009 (re-posted in CommonDreams.org).
 Celebrity serves as a basis of soft power through which social mobilization can affect the way in which formal actors in traditional power structures perform.

 Diana, is perhaps to be celebrated for casting a strong light on the passing of the old forms of relationships among actors in traditional systems of power-hierarchies.
-She reminds us, as forcefully as the U.K. royal family was reminded on her death, that the time of those traditional structures have passed (in all but form) as the social foundations for its authority have been abandoned.
+She reminds us, as forcefully as the U.K. royal family was reminded in the aftermath of her death, that the time of the dominance of those traditional structures have passed (in all but form) even as the social foundations for its authority have been abandoned.
 Mass power, in an age of mass democracy, is now expressed in celebrity as much as it once rested securely on its old forms--legality, status, coercion or contract.
 Theorizing celebrity and its relation to mass democracy, to marketing as the new politics, and mobilization effected through the mechanics of old forms--from consumption, to investment, to migration, to elections--remains the great academic project of the 21st century.